-- 3. Lower the header to your desired cut height. - Lower the LEFT gauge wheel until it is touching the ground, then continue lowering it an additional 1.5 inches so the gauge wheel shock is approximately 1/2 to 3/4 compressed.
+- 3. Lower the header to your desired cut height. - 4.
+Lower the LEFT gauge wheel until it is touching the ground, then continue lowering it an additional 1.5 inches so the gauge wheel shock is approximately 1/2 to 3/4 compressed (Until the indicator is in the green section).

-Fig. 107 - Gauge wheel compressed halfway
+Fig. 95 - Gauge wheel compressed halfway